sij-ai/pathScripts/README.md

 ---

+Here’s the updated and refined documentation for the `push` and `pull` scripts:

+---

 ## 🔄 `push` & `pull` - Bulk Git Repository Management

 Scripts to automate updates and management of multiple Git repositories.